mickael-h/bus_guide/README.md

 # bus_guide

-A planning handler for bus drivers project in Flutter.
+A schedule manager for bus drivers project in Flutter.

 ## Things to do to compile